bunsanweb/bunsanweb/features-from-anatta-engine.md

 to enhance their directions.

-By contributing these decentralized technologies, we hope the world moves towards the "Bunsan Web".
+By contributing these decentralized technologies, we hope the world moves towards the "bunsanweb".

 Now, browsers are much enhanced with standardized technologies.
 However, these standard technologies were used to both centralize and